tejaswigowda/book.programmingthecloud.com/src/ptc/skills/bash.md

 Bash is available by default on Mac and Linux and can be access via git-bash (installed when git is installed) on Windows.
-Bash is a "command line interpretor" meaning that it awaits your commands, usually one line at a time and executes them.
+Bash is a "command line interpreter" meaning that it awaits your commands, usually one line at a time and executes them.

 You know you are in a bash shell if you see a dollar ($) prompt with a